? Generic features. Carapace with anterior margin either broadly rounded or produced forward into a very short, obtusely triangular rostrum.

 Telson deeply cleft and exopod of uropod setose all round.

-Antennal scale long and narrow, extending slightly beyond the antennular peduncle; outer margin naked and terminating in a strong tooth; apex extending beyond this tooth for about one-third of the total length of the scale; a small distal suture present.
+Antennal scale ovate and broad; outer margin naked, straight and terminating in a strong tooth; apex produced beyond this tooth for about one-fifth of the total length of the scale.

 Distribution in the North Sea: